jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 ### 2nd release

+- consider decreasing cardBack font weights now that subpizel-antialiasing has punched things up (or making a text shadow or drop shadow with the contrasting color -- this is really for when card is black)

+- generalize stat column names

+- (this really applies most when card is black) rather than just darkening aside/footer/tablestats, USE LIGHTEN AND DARKEN filtering -- could be done with a css filter even if not a scss function. it should be intensifying contrast (so make lighter than color or darker depening on contrast function -- use hur rotate for instance or a css variable. for instance shouldn't all dark have charcola regions just like all white ha some grey boxes? yah

+consider extending thead and tfoot (if possible) so there's no visual margin between it and career highlights.
+Maybe.

+- consider char counter

+- math to v2 because something isnT right and i AM using beta... so just breath

+- make table headers reactive/vmodel based
+- v-model bugging out, making the input lose fous with every keystorok... there is a bug -- the v-model is
+- math: validate against NAN, etc... in compterd...
+- parsefloat -- is there a better place to run this?
+Would this be needed with proper TS use? hmmm
+- math: computed.
+Grab an array by refs if necessary and tally those bitches.
+Can we have only a column recalcute as opposed to the whole table?
+Yes the watch could be scoped to a an array of only that column's cells. math: JUST TOTALS for v1. averages can be v2 because that will require UI work to allow user to select which kind of career stat (total, avg, is there another?) to show for that column...

 -- carefukly factor out data column junk attributes bc some areused for styling